Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Application

 \subsection{Analyze Joint Longitudinal Records with The Same Time Structure}

 Following \citet{Blozis2008MGM, Liu2021PBLSGM}, we first built a latent growth curve model to examine each longitudinal process in isolation before analyzing joint development.
-Specifically, we constructed a LBGM to explore univariate reading or mathematics development from Grade $K$ to $5$.
-Figure \ref{fig:Uni_traj} shows the model implied curves on the smooth lines for each ability.
-For each ability, the estimates obtained from the LBGM lead to a model-implied trajectory that sufficiently captures the smooth line of observed individual data.
+Specifically, we employed a LBGM to explore the univariate development of either reading or mathematics from Grade K to 5.
+Figure \ref{fig:Uni_traj} illustrates the model-implied curves superimposed on the smooth lines for each ability.
+For each ability, the estimates from the LBGM produced model-implied trajectories that closely align with the smooth lines representing the observed individual data.

 \figurehere{4}